inkassogram/api-libs/README.md

 Contains API libraries for both the Fakturagram and Inkassogram web services.

-## Languages
+## Languages (API version 2.0)

-The library is provided in the following languages:
+The libraries are provided in the following languages:

 * ``PHP``
 * ``Java``